FusionAuth/fusionauth-site/site/_posts/2020-06-05-private-labeling-with-fusionauth.md

 When you create the second tenant, the admin UI displays a new column showing you with which tenant each application is associated.

-Image TBD
+{% include _image.liquid src="assets/img/blogs/private-label-with-tenants/applications-with-multiple-tenants.png" alt="Applications when there are multiple tenants." class="img-fluid" figure=false %}

-Normally a user's email address is unique across all of FusionAuth.
+Normally a user's email address is unique across FusionAuth.
 But each tenant is a separate userspace, so you can have two different user accounts with the same email, but different data, passwords and application associations.

-Image TBD
+{% include _image.liquid src="assets/img/blogs/private-label-with-tenants/duplicate-example-users.png" alt="Two users with the same email address." class="img-fluid" figure=false %}

 For user management system administrators, there are significant benefits with tenants.
 You get ample separation.
 You can limit API keys and webhooks, allowing for tighter integrations between your todo application and your clients' systems.
 The look and feel of the login, forgot password and other pages can be customized per tenant.